-While we all love that wonderful cartoon character Mickey mouse, the thought of having live mice inside your home or commercial building is not something anyone looks forward to.
+While we all love that wonderful cartoon character Mickey Mouse, the thought of having live mice inside your home or commercial building is not something anyone looks forward to.
 Mice are perceived as dirty little creatures and while they probably aren’t any dirtier than those cute little chipmunks you see outside, they can carry disease.
 They may also cause all sorts of problems within the confines of four walls.

 Problems Caused By Mice

-One of the main problems faced from having a mouse in the house is the contamination of food with urine and feces.
+One of the main problems faced by having a mouse in the house is the contamination of food with urine and feces.
 Mice also gnaw on wood, paper, cloth, and books causing damage to your structure and the contents.
 Mice also destroy insulation with nests and urine and feces.
 They may also damage electrical, T.V., and computer network wiring.

 Signs Of A Mouse Problem

-Observing gnaw marks a definite clue that there is a problem.
+Observing gnaw marks is a definite clue that there is a problem.
 Gnawing leaves paired tooth marks about 1/8 inch wide.

 Mice droppings are rod-shaped and resemble grains of rice.
 You often find droppings near nests and food sources.
 Many homeowners have found droppings in their pantries and also in kitchen drawers.
-Gross, we know.

 Mice also consume considerable quantities of stored seed and grains from farmers and granaries.